Sorry, you need to enable JavaScript to visit this website.

 Pol-Ed can be considered part of the West Yorkshire Police strategy of education, prevention, and early intervention.
 This is achieved by taking information that is open to the public and developing the content in such a context that it is safe to deliver as part of a school lesson.
 Working with subject matter experts within the PSHE arena, the Pol-Ed programme has credibility.
 By liaising with learning and organisational development, the new Pol-Ed product has benefitted from an internal QA process where resources are approved by experts in policing to ensure extra credibility.

-The curriculum ranges from junior to secondary school age (key stages two to four) linked to the PSHE Association objectives.
+The curriculum ranges from early years to post-16 age linked to the PSHE Association objectives.
 Key policing themes include:

 • domestic violence